toast-ceo/matRad_MKM-extension/README.md

 ANYONE can use this extension with no permission.
 The redistribution strategy is affected by the GPLv3 license.
 Please check the License.md file.

-You can use this extension by just replacing or adding the file into the matRad toolkit, then it can be tested by the MKMtest script file.
+You can use this extension by just copying the whole file and pasting at the matRad main directory.
+If you pasting at the correct directory, there will be warning sign of override, but you can ignore this sign because we did not changed original matRad's script file.

+You can test the extension by using MKMtest script file.
 For optimizing fluence based on MKM, a sequential process is depicted with a short description.

 --------------------------------------------------------------------------------------------------------------------------------------------